robertdebock/robertdebock.github.io/testing.md

 Distributions or Ansible versions marked with an astriks are allowed to fail.
 This combination is built to prepare for future distributions or releases of Ansible.

+Read [this page to understand the tools (Travis, Molecule and Tox)](tox-molecule-travis.html] better.

 There are multiple tests configured, here is how they relate.

 ## Unit tests